MIT-Informatics/PreservationSimulation/README.md

 ## Abstract

-Libraries, academic and corporate, have large collections of documents that they with to preserve for long periods.
+Libraries, academic and corporate, have large collections of documents that they wish to preserve for long periods.
 A common strategy for preserving documents is to make multiple copies and distribute the copies geographically.
 Increasingly, library collections come in digital form rather than dead-tree form, which makes them easier to copy and distribute.

 A first question that needs to be answered is how many copies to keep.
 For a variety of conditions -- document sizes and types, storage error rates, auditing strategies, etc. -- we need to know how many copies we should keep, how many copies we can afford to keep economically.
-We can also deal with various strategies for "auditing" a collection, that is, checking on its status adn repairing damage if necessary.
+We can also deal with various strategies for "auditing" a collection, that is, checking on its status and repairing damage if necessary.

 The purpose of this project is to provide baseline data for librarians and researchers about long-term survival rates of document collections.
 We have developed computer simulations to estimate document failure rates over a wide variety of conditions.
+The data from these simulations should be useful to stewards of such collections in planning and budgeting for storage and bandwidth needs to protect their collections.

-The simuations are necessarily schematic in that they don't attempt to model the details of real-life situations.
+The simulations are necessarily schematic in that they don't attempt to model the details of real-life situations.
 Instead, the simulations are targeted at specific points in a huge sample space, providing bases from which users can extrapolate to approximate their actual environments.

-    “…let us save what remains not by vaults and locks which fence them from the public eye and use in consigning them to the waste of time, but by such a multiplication of copies, as shall place them beyond the reach of accident.”  -Thomas Jefferson, Feb.
+    "…let us save what remains not by vaults and locks which fence them from the public eye and use in consigning them to the waste of time, but by such a multiplication of copies, as shall place them beyond the reach of accident."
+    --Thomas Jefferson, Feb.
 18, 1791

 ## Overview of Process